-The Mummers Festival hosts a series of events and workshops all leading up to the Mummers Parade.
-Make a hobby horse or ugly stick at one of our workshops.
-Come to our Rig Up, the Province’s largest dress-up party.
-Find a disguise for the Mummers Parade!
-Participation is the key to enjoying this Festival and we’ve made it easy to get involved.
-Explore these pages to find out more!
+For 11 years, the Mummers Festival has hosted a series of events and workshops all leading up to our signature Mummers Parade.
+We have welcomed thousands to come make a hobby horse or ugly stick at one of our workshops, to get entertained or learn something new at one of our events or talks, and come to our Rig Up, the Province’s largest dress-up party.
+Participation is the key to enjoying this Festival!